Puget Sound accepts applications for fall and spring admission. For fall entry, candidates can choose from one of three application options:

 Arrange to have official transcripts of all work completed at the high school and/or college level forwarded directly from the school(s) attended to the Puget Sound Office of Admission.
 Your high school counselor can submit your transcript with the School Report section of the Common Application.

 Puget Sound has a test-optional policy.
 First, decide whether or not you would like to have your ACT or SAT scores submitted as part of your application.
-If you choose to submit your test scores, you must request to have the official score report forwarded to Puget sound directly from the testing agency.
+If you choose to submit your test scores, official score reports can be forwarded to Puget sound directly from the testing agency.

-If you do not want to submit your test scores, you are required to submit answers to two short essay questions.
+If you do not want to submit your test scores, you can choose to apply under Puget Sound's Test-Optional plan.
 Please note that scores from standardized tests (SAT or ACT and TOEFL or IELTS) are required for home-schooled students and students who attend secondary schools that do not assign grades or do not instruct primarily in English.

 While admission interviews are not required, they allow Puget Sound to get to know you and your interests beyond what an application can tell us.
 During an admission interview, students have the opportunity to ask questions about Puget Sound and explain any special personal circumstances that may have shaped high school experiences.